91 Colleges With Full-Ride Scholarships

 Eminence Fellows Scholarship: The Eminence Fellows Scholarship covers the full cost of attending Ohio State for four years of undergraduate studies.
 Eminence Fellows Scholars also receive a $3,000 enrichment grant accessible after the first year of successful study.

-Morrill Scholarship Program: This program offers scholarship and educational enrichment opportunities for academically exceptional students who are committed to diversity and have demonstrated leadership and service.
+Morrill Scholarship Program: This program offers scholarships and educational enrichment opportunities for academically exceptional students who are committed to diversity, social justice, and have demonstrated leadership and service.
 This scholarship is awarded at different levels:

 - Distinction: Covers the cost of attendance

 - Excellence: Covers the value of in-state tuition